 The Asian Development Bank has been Mongolia’s largest development partner for more than 25 years.
 Find out how we’ve been working together with the Government of Mongolia to improve people’s lives.

-Meet Dorju and his family.
-Dorju is a herdsman who lives in a remote region 1,500 kilometers from the Mongolian capital.
+Meet Dorjoo and his family.
+Dorjoo is a herdsman who lives in a remote region 1,500 kilometers from the Mongolian capital.
 His family is nomadic, moving throughout the year to find the best grazing land for their livestock.

-Dorju’s wife Dulma works at home.
+Dorjoo’s wife Dulmaa works at home.
 Because of her medical condition, she can’t work fulltime.
 While local doctors are proficient, clinics lack proper testing and diagnostic equipment.
-So Dulma has to travel to the capital to get the medical care she needs, which is expensive and inconvenient.
+So Dulmaa has to travel to the capital to get the medical care she needs, which is expensive and inconvenient.

 Their daughter is 10 years old.
 She attends school, although the facilities are basic.
 She started school later than normal due to the family’s nomadic lifestyle.
 The long harsh Mongolian winter means food is often scarce and the son is often hungry.
 He’s malnourished and often sick from poor drinking water.

 The family’s nomadic lifestyle means they’re free from the urban air pollution and traffic congestion, but they do worry about the soil and groundwater pollution that threatens their health.
 The couple are working to boost the family income, but they need capital and good infrastructure for the plan to be a success.

 The Government of Mongolia, working with partners like the Asian Development Bank (ADB), has been helping families like these to deal with the many challenges they face.

 ADB’s Trade Finance Program works with the government to support local banks in extending to new enterprises.
 Dorjoo and Dulmaa have started their own business – processing fine cashmere wool – thanks to this program.